Renate Müller (designer)

 For the German actress and singer, see Renate Müller.

-Renate Müller (born 24 October 1945) is a German designer and producer of children's toys from Sonneberg.
+Renate Müller (born 24 October 1945) is a German designer and producer of children's toys from Sonneberg, Thuringia.

 Early life

 Renate Müller is the daughter of Hildegard and Emil Lindemann.
 Her interest in toy production ran in the family.
 Employed at H. Josef Leven's company, her grandfather had worked on the development and production of toys based on progressive educational views.
 Müller's parents ran a workshop for pedagogically interesting items.
 From 1964 to 1967, Renate Müller studied design at the Sonneberg College for Applied Arts with Helene Haeusler (1904-1987).

 In an interview she said the following about her teacher: “She was influenced by Bauhaus, simple designs and natural materials were her ideal.
 Already at the end of the 1950s, she brought her students sugar sacks, out of which the first the jute animals stuffed with wood wool were created.
 In Sonneberg, where everything revolved around plush toys, this material was a provocation.
 When I started my studies in 1964, it immediately appealed to me.”